pmillar360/meal-maker/mvp.md

 Users can filter by meal type: Breakfast, Lunch, Dinner, Snacks.

 Users can filter by dietary needs: Vegetarian, Vegan, High-Protein, etc.
+    - These can be tags for recipes/meals
+    - A user can mark themself as vegetarian or vegan to only see those types of meals

+User can filter by a specific ingredient they want to be included in the meal

 ✅ Recipe Detail Page